vt-tlos-pathways/pathways-docs/overview.md

 The first step in the Pathways assessment process is to select an assignment that will be used to assess a particular learning outcome.
 The Choose Assignment page is reached by clicking the **Choose Assignment** button in the third column of an outcome on the Dashboard page.

-This page reflect the chosen outcome :one: so that you can confirm that you are working on the correct one at the moment.
+This page reflects the chosen outcome :one: so that you can confirm that you are working on the correct one at the moment.

-The next step is to select how you will be evaluating student work on the three Pathways levels: Developing Competency, Competent, and Advanced Competency :two:  Click the toggle next to the one you would like to activate it :three:.
+The next step is to select how you will be evaluating student work on the three Pathways levels: Developing Competency, Competent, and Advanced Competency :two:  Click the toggle next to the one you would like to activate :three:.

 When you have activated the desired method, click the **Continue** button :four: at the bottom of the page.